 In this guide, we’ll cover the basics of new employee onboarding, including:

-- The basic principles of building a successful new employee onboarding program and
+- How to create a new employee onboarding program

 Onboarding is social, cultural, technical, and procedural.
 The goals of a successful new employee onboarding process are: